-At that time the community was called Mud Bridge and across the road from the church lay the Jorden Cemetery.
-James Jorden, Sr. was a Revolutionary Soldier and was buried here in 1810.
+Across the road from the church lay the Jorden Cemetery.
+James Jorden, Sr. was a Revolutionary Soldier buried here in 1810.
 His wife Sarah lies beside him.

-A gallery for slaves can still be seen.
+The old church had a gallery for slaves.
 Around church grounds earthworks from the Union encampment are still slightly visible.
 The earthworks can be best seen in person when on church grounds.
-No photo of slave gallery can be found online but rements of gallery are found within the old Union Cemetery on church grounds.
+No photo of slave gallery can be found online but remarks in several Cabell County documents refer to the gallery.

 At the time of the Civil War, the community of Mud Bridge lay near the Mud River Ford.
 About 1890, the C & O Railroad moved their tracks and the little community moved across the River and the town of Milton was born.